Our current Chain-Florey Fellows, Lecturers and FY2 Trainees with Mark Ungless, Director of Postgraduate Studies.

 The Chain-Florey Clinical Research Scheme offers world-class research training to medical graduates at key stages of their careers.
 The scheme covers the whole range of clinical training with trainee positions at academic Foundation Year 2 level, Fellowships at specialist training level and Lectureships once specalist training is completed.

-Since the scheme’s inception in 2009, 18 Fellowships have been awarded; our 19th Fellow will be starting in November 2016.
-14 graduates have emerged ready to tackle clinical research questions with scientific precision: 7 of our graduates are in Clinical Lecturer posts, 7 have returned to clinical training or obtained prestigious clinical research fellowships.
+Since the scheme’s inception in 2009, 19 Fellowships have been awarded; our 20th Fellow will be starting in autumn 2017.
+17 graduates have emerged ready to tackle clinical research questions with scientific precision: 7 of our graduates are now in Clinical Lecturer posts and 10 have returned to clinical training or obtained prestigious clinical research fellowships.

 Since 2015, we are also offering Clinical Lectureships, to provide support for clinician scientists who have already successfully completed a PhD or post-doctoral fellowship in basic science.
 Four research areas are eligible: renal medicine, cardiovascular sciences, endocrinology and metabolism, and haematology.